Tatsuki Workshop Instructor Certification Course: From "Making" to "Teaching" Tatsuki (June 13-15, September 12-14, 2026)

 Schedule

-*The schedule is set to allow participation using public transportation.
+*The timing is set so you can attend using public transportation.

-12:00 Lunch, Shop tour, Explanation of old clothes
+12:00 Lunch, store tour, explanation of old clothes

 17:00 End